Getting Home Syndrome

 Will this ever happen in any Indian city?
 Will this remain a distant dream?

-In Canada and many Western countries, the second Sunday of May is celebrated as Mother’s Day – a day to express gratitude for a mother’s love and hard work, and to strengthen and deepen family bonds.
-During my Indian military service days, I used to hear that days like Mothers’/Fathers’ Day were created as a strategy by greeting card companies to boost their business.
+In Canada and many Western countries, the second Sunday of May is celebrated as Mother’s Day – a day to express gratitude for a mother’s love and sacrifice, to honour her tireless efforts, and to strengthen family bonds.

-Two decades ago, after settling in Canada, my son came home from school with a handmade card for his mother.
-Giving it to her, he said, “I am proud of you for taking care of me!”
+Two decades ago, after settling in Canada, our son came home from school with a handmade card.
+He handed it to his mother and said, with unaffected sincerity, “I am proud of you for taking care of me.”

-At that moment, I remembered — never in my life had I thanked my father or mother for raising me and helping me reach where I am today.
-I pondered why.
-We saw our parents’ struggles and efforts as their duty – or simply pretended not to notice.
-I had never heard or seen anyone expressing thanks to their parents.
+That moment stopped me cold.
+For the first time, I reflected: never in my life had I thanked my father or mother for raising me, for their sacrifices, for bringing me to where I stand today.
+Why?
+We saw their struggles and efforts as duty – or we simply pretended not to notice.
+I had never heard anyone express thanks to their parents, nor seen it done.

-Ten years ago, at our mother’s 80th birthday celebration, I said, “Had our mother received proper guidance, opportunities, and higher education during her time, she could have become a Collector!”
+Ten years ago, at our mother’s 80th birthday celebration, I finally found my voice.
+“Had our mother received proper guidance, opportunities, and higher education in her time,” I said, “she could have become a Collector.

 My younger brother added, “Not just a Collector – she could have become the Prime Minister of India.”

-I pray that each of you may also get such an opportunity.
+I pray that each of you may also receive such an opportunity.

-Let us delve into the history of Mothers’ Day.
-In 1868, Ann Jarvis formed a committee to establish Mother’s Friendship Day with the aim of reuniting families divided during the American Civil War.
-In its present form, Mother’s Day was started by her daughter, Anna Jarvis, after Ann Jarvis passed away on May 9, 1905, with the support of Philadelphia merchant John Wanamaker.
+In 1868, Ann Jarvis formed a committee to establish Mother’s Friendship Day, aiming to reunite families divided during the American Civil War.
+The modern observance, however, was championed by her daughter, Anna Jarvis, after Ann Jarvis passed away on May 9, 1905.
+With the support of Philadelphia merchant John Wanamaker, Anna worked tirelessly to make Mother’s Day a national holiday in the United States – and eventually an international observance.

-Anna Jarvis initially worked to make Mother’s Day a national holiday in the United States and later aimed to make it an international observance.
-In 1910, the state government of West Virginia officially recognised it, and other states followed suit.
+In 1910, the state government of West Virginia officially recognised Mother’s Day, and other states followed.
 On May 8, 1914, the U.S. Congress passed a law declaring the second Sunday of May as Mother’s Day.

 There is no shade like a mother, no resort-like a mother,